 1. Dolly Parton

-Up first we have one of the greatest country singers of all time, Dolly Parton who is one of the most recognizable names in music.
+Up first we have possibly the greatest of all time, Dolly Parton, who is one of the most recognizable names in music.
 She is a veteran in the industry, providing us with heartfelt songs since 1967.

 She continues to work, not only as a singer but as a children’s book author and philanthropist, among many other roles.